mtshorta/mtshorta/README.md

 - 👨🏻‍💻 I'm a **Business Analyst Manager** at <a href="https://www.maxbot.com.br/"> Maxbot </a>

+- 🎓 Industrial **Engineering Degree** from Universidade Federal de Viçosa ranked as one of the top ten universities in Brazil.

 - 🏃🏼 **Running** and other outdoor activities enthusiast

 - 🖥️ Focus in improving business performance utilizing data and automating tasks with: